CANCER: METABOLIC MODEL A NON-TOXIC PATH TO UP SURVIVAL ODDS?

 By Marika Sboros

-If cancer has touched you or anyone you’ve ever cared about, this book is for you.
-Even if you just want to reduce your risk of dread disease, it is for you.
+If cancer has touched you or anyone love, this book is for you.
+Even if it hasn’t affected you personally, or you just want to reduce your risk of dread disease, it is for you.

-The Metabolic Approach to Cancer (Chelsea Green Publishing) is groundbreaking.
-The book’s subtitle speaks volumes: Integrating Deep Nutrition, the Ketogenic Diet, and Nontoxic Bio-Individualized Therapies.
+The Metabolic Approach to Cancer (Chelsea Green Publishing) will probably seem controversial in some quarters.
+Its subtitle speaks volumes: Integrating Deep Nutrition, the Ketogenic Diet, and Nontoxic Bio-Individualized Therapies.

-Likewise, Kelley is an iconoclast.
-She is a master nutrition therapist who has practised oncology nutrition therapy for more than 10 years.
+Kelley is a master nutrition therapist and has practised oncology nutrition therapy for more than 10 years.
 She has taught at the Nutrition Therapy Institute in Denver, Colorado since 2010.
 Kelley is also founder of the innovative Oncology Nutrition Therapy Certification Program.

-In 2014 doctors diagnosed her father, John “Jack” Higgins, with glioblastoma multiforme (GBM).
-GBM is the most common form of malignant brain tumour in adults.
-It is also the most aggressive form – it grows fast and spreads as quickly as it kills.
-Therefore, it has a grim prognosis – as have other forms of the dread disease.
+In 2014, doctors diagnosed her father, John “Jack” Higgins, with glioblastoma multiforme (GBM).
+GBM is the most common, aggressive form of malignant brain tumour in adults.
+It spreads as quickly as it kills.
+Therefore, the prognosis is grim.

-Higgins died in October, 2016, eight days short of his 62nd birthday.
-Winters and Kelley dedicated their book to him.
+Higgins died in October 2016, eight days short of his 62nd birthday.
+The book is dedicated to him.

 Click here to read: Cancer: pilot’s survival ‘secret’ takes wings

-The authors draw on 30 years of collective work in the fields of naturopathy, oriental medicine, acupuncture, nutrition and integrative oncology.
-They also draw on one of the most exciting avenues of research: the metabolic model.
-That’s based on the pioneering work of German physician Dr Otto Warburg in the 1920s.
+It draws on 30 years of collective work in the fields of naturopathy, oriental medicine, acupuncture, nutrition and integrative oncology.
+The authors go over some old scientific ground with new eyes.
+They also draw on one of the most exciting avenues of modern cancer research.
+It is the metabolic model based on the pioneering work of German physician Dr Otto Warburg in the 1920s.

-Warburg’s well-known theory is that all cancer is a disease of energy metabolism.
-At heart of the model is mitochondrial dysfunction.
-Rebooting mitochondrial function and depriving cancer of the fuel it needs to survive lie at the heart of this book.
+The Warburg theory is that all cancer is a disease of energy metabolism.
+At the heart of the model is mitochondrial dysfunction and the role of glucose as a fuel that the disease needs to survive and thrive in the host body.
+Rebooting mitochondrial function and depriving cancer of fuel lie at the heart of this book.

-The foreword is by Kelly Turner, PhD, a Harvard graduate.
-Turner is the New York Times bestselling author of Radical Remission: Surviving Cancer Against All Odds, now in 20 languages.
-It is the fruits of her extensive research into ” radical remission of cancer”.
-That’s what she calls people who heal themselves without “Western medicine” or after it has failed.
+The book’s foreword is another gem by Harvard graduate Kelly Turner, PhD.
+Turner is author of the best-selling Radical Remission: Surviving Cancer Against All Odds, now translated into 20 languages.
+In it, she documents extensive research into “radical remission of cancer”.

-Turner calls cancer “a mitochondrial disease related to a person’s physiology, psychology, and ecology”.
-Examining a damaged gene by itself is like “putting on your seat belt after your car has crashed”, she says.
+She calls cancer “a mitochondrial disease related to a person’s physiology, psychology, and ecology”.
+Examining a damaged gene by itself is like “putting on your seat belt after your car has crashed”, Turner says.

-They don’t underestimate the battle confronting patients.
-They say that cancer is history’s ” most elusive, cunning, adaptable, intelligent, and innovative disease”.
+Winters and Kelly clearly don’t underestimate the battle to survive cancer.
+They describe it as history’s ” most elusive, cunning, adaptable, intelligent, and innovative disease”.
 It is also one that has “outsmarted us for a long time”.
-And while it isn’t contagious, the disease is “unquestionably the bubonic plague of our day”.
+And while it isn’t contagious, cancer is “unquestionably the bubonic plague of our day”.

-The authors dispense with the somatic mutation theory (SMT) that the disease is from “rogue” cells.
-The theory is that there needs to be extensive damage over time to a cell’s genetic material — deoxyribonucleic acid (DNA).
-Once it reaches breaking point, the cell “goes rogue from its intended function and becomes cancerous”.
+They have a different perspective from the conventional view of the somatic mutation theory (SMT).
+According to that theory, “rogue” cells cause the disease.
+The SMT also holds that there needs to be extensive damage over time to a cell’s genetic material — deoxyribonucleic acid (DNA).
+And that once it reaches breaking point, the cell “goes rogue from its intended function and becomes cancerous”.

 Click here to read: Cancer: Dr William Li cooks up revolutionary menu to beat it

-Winters and Kelley dispel the enduring myth that it is a disease of ageing.
-They point out that from the early 1980s to 1990s, the incidence of cancer in American children under age 10 rose by 37%.
-They also point out that after accidents, cancer is the next most frequent cause of death in US children.
+The authors dispel the enduring myth that cancer is a disease of ageing.
+Statistics show that from the early 1980s to 1990s, the incidence of cancer in American children under age 10 rose by 37%.
+And after accidents, cancer is the next most frequent cause of death in US children.

-The authors take a sober look at why cancer research and drug development are big business.
-In 2014 alone, the global market for cancer drugs hit $100 billion.
+They take a sober look at why cancer research and drug development are big business.
+In 2014 alone, for example, the global market for cancer drugs hit $100 billion.
 Cancer may be “spectacular for the economy” but has proven “both costly and deadly for the patient”, they say.

 That’s all about the problem.
-This book is also strong on solutions.
+Their book is also strong on solutions.

-They don’t pretend that there’s any magic bullet or single intervention to cure cancer magically.
-Instead, they offer insight into how the disease develops and how to stop it in its tracks.
+They don’t pretend that there’s any magic bullet or single “natural” intervention to cure cancer magically.
+Instead, they offer insight into how the disease develops and how best to stop it in its tracks.

-Fighting cancer requires diets and lifestyles that are in accordance with our evolution, they say.
-The key is to understand “the underlying conditions” that include metabolic disorders and inflammation.
-These create the fertile ground (Winters and Kelley call it the “terrain”) for cancer to develop.
+Fighting cancer requires diets and lifestyles in accordance with our evolution, they say.
+The key is to understand “the underlying conditions” that allow metabolic disorders and inflammation to develop.
+In turn, these create the fertile ground (Winters and Kelley call it the “terrain”) for cancer to grow.

-Through epigenetics, to which they devote a chapter, the authors show the benefits of positive diet and lifestyle change.
-They explain how to influence gene expression and mitochondrial function through diet, lifestyle and even thoughts.
+They devote a chapter to epigenetics and explain how to influence gene expression and mitochondrial function positively through diet, lifestyle and even thoughts.

 “That’s powerful medicine,” they say.